Created before Nov 2016

 About Bank Muscat

-Bank Muscat was founded in 1982, and is currently the leading financial services provider in the sultanate of Oman.
+Bank Muscat, founded in 1982, and is the leading financial services provider in the sultanate of Oman.
 The bank provides services in corporate banking, retail banking, investment banking, islamic banking, treasury, private banking and asset management.
-In addition, the bank has direct and indirect presence in all six GCC (Gulf Cooperation Council) states, a representative office in Singapore which focuses on financial institutions and trade business, and is an associate in a securities company in India.
+In addition, the bank has direct and indirect presence in all six Gulf Cooperation Council states, a representative office in Singapore which focuses on financial institutions and trade business, and is an associate in a securities company in India.
 Bank Muscat was the first Middle Eastern bank to adopt the Equator Principles in 2007, and is profiled as part of BankTrack's Equator Principles Track and Chase project.

 listed on London Stock Exchange & Muscat Securities Market

-Bank Muscat's major share holder is the Oman sultanate (23.63%), the bank's complete share holder structure can be accessed here.
+Bank Muscat's major shareholder is the Oman sultanate (23.6%), the bank's complete shareholder structure can be accessed here.